Forms on Berkovich spaces based on harmonic tropicalizations: Reduction of Germs and residues of PL Functions

 \begin{art}[Invertible sheaves on Riemann--Zariski spaces] With the notation in~\secref{sec:rz.spaces}, let $U\subset\bP_{F/k}$ be a quasi-compact open subset.
 Then $U$ is a ringed space, so it makes sense to discuss invertible sheaves on $U$.
 We let $\Pic(U)$ denote the group of isomorphism classes of invertible sheaves, and for an additive subgroup $\Lambda\subset\R$ we set $\Pic(U)_\Lambda = \Pic(U)\tensor_\Z\Lambda$.

 Let $V$ be a model of $U$ as in~\secref{sec:rz.models}, with canonical morphism $\pi_V\colon U\to V$.
 If $L_V$ is an invertible sheaf on $V$, then $L\coloneq\pi_V^*L_V$ is an invertible sheaf on $U$.
-Every invertible sheaf on $U$ arises in this way by~\cite[6.1.3]{CLD}; we call $(V,L_V)$ a \defi{model} of $(U,L)$.
+It is an important fact that every invertible sheaf on $U$ arises in this way.
+This is explained in~\cite[6.1.3]{CLD}.
+We call $(V,L_V)$ a \defi{model} of $(U,L)$.

 More generally, for an additive subgroup $\Lambda$ of $\R$ we have a group homomorphism $\Pic(V)_\Lambda\to\Pic(U)_\Lambda$.
 Any element of $\Pic(U)_\Lambda$ can be expressed as a finite sum $L = \sum_{i=1}^n\lambda_i L_i$ for $\lambda_i\in\Lambda$ and $L_i\in\Pic(U)$.
 Choosing a model for each $L_i$ and passing to a dominating model, we see that any $L\in\Pic(U)_\Lambda$ has the form $\pi_V^*L_V$ for a model $V$ of $U$ and $L_V\in\Pic(V)_\Lambda$.
 We call such $(V,L_V)$ a \defi{model} of $(U,L)$ as above. \end{art}